-Figure 6: a) A example of the new model (NM) using MPL “imshow” plot style.
+Figure 6: a) An example of the new model (NM) using MPL “imshow” plot style.
 The boundaries of the different layers in LN are well demarcated with their true resistivity values in TRES.
-The pseudo-drilling at station S11 is used to build the pseudo stratigraphy log in b. b) The MPL representation of pseudo-stratigraphy log at station 11.
+The pseudo-drilling at station S11 is used to build the pseudo-stratigraphy log in b. b) The MPL representation of pseudo-stratigraphy log at station 11.
 Because the MPL library does not recognize the FGDC patterns, we apply for each layer its conventional geological FGDC symbols to get the “pslog11”.